why, who, & how to go vegan (for morality, wellness & sustainability)

 The best fish are the smallest because they have the least contaminants such as mercury since they feed on plants, are cheaper, are more sustainable (they easily withstand heavy predation and multiply much more rapidly), are rich in nutrients (such as protein, calcium, vitamin D, iodine, iron, magnesium and especially zinc).
 Most importantly, small fish are least likely to be farm fish, which is cruel for the fish, encourages parasites & diseases which can also overflow into the wild, and often are fed the small fish which are better obtained directly.
 Examples are anchovies, sardines, herring and mackerel.
 However, keep in mind the source of those excellent nutrients: algae.
 Why go indirectly?

-20) Don't fall for the "eat every 3 hours" myth cause that raises insulin resistance.
-Instead, fast at least 17 hours a day because that flushes out toxins (especially carcinogens) AND activates ketosis for fat burning (especially coupled with exercise, especially HIIT to boost metabolism).
-It is also recommended to fast a minimum of 24 entire hours a week, preferably dry.
+16) Don't fall for the "eat every 3 hours" myth cause that raises insulin resistance.
+Instead, fast at least 17 hours a day because that flushes out toxins (especially carcinogens) AND activates ketosis for fat burning (especially coupled with exercise, especially HIIT which boosts metabolism).
+This is easy: just make the last meal at 7PM (or little before sunset) therefore first meal by 12PM at the earliest, which is also great for metabolism as the digestive fire rises with the sun.

 How to go around it?
 Simply follow the recommendations above and take it gradually at 1 month minimum intervals by weaning the self off beef to chicken to turkey to egg to milk to fish.
 Some vegan recipes can be found at https://photos.app.goo.gl/iTRUQVgYhZ7VPCQz5.